-We are seeking observers to report initial growth, flowering, and fruiting of two non-native invasive species in the Midwest and Northeast - wild parsnip and Japanese knotweed.
+We are seeking observers to report initial growth, flowering, and fruiting of three non-native invasive species in the Midwest and Northeast - wild parsnip, Japanese knotweed, and Bohemian knotweed.

 Wild parsnip, a carrot-like perennial that can reach 6 feet tall, poses human health risk due to a phototoxin produced by the leaves.
 Skin contact with the leaves followed by exposure to sunlight will cause severe blistering.
 Parsnip can be managed by mowing, but only prior to mature seed development to prevent spread, or herbicide application during specific stages of plant growth.
 Mowing too late can help to spread seeds.

-Japanese knotweed is an aggressive, bamboo-like shoot that can reproduce without seed.
+Japanese knotweed and Bohemian knotweed are aggressive, bamboo-like shoots that can reproduce without seed.
 Control is extremely difficult, but applying herbicides at certain stages of knotweed development can maximize their effectiveness and stop infestation.

 Your observations as part of this campaign will enable land managers to correctly time management activities aimed at controlling these species.
 Researchers will use the phenology data you collect to understand relationships between accumulated temperature and life cycle events like initial growth and flowering.
 The researchers will then build models that use forecasted weather to predict the timing of these life cycle events.

 2020 is the pilot year of a potentially larger effort to observe additional species in other regions of the country next year.

 You can contribute by reporting observations of wild parsnip, Japanese knotweed, and Bohemian knotweed during the spring, summer, and fall.